Lukasa/peps/pep-0xxx.rst

             Raise ``WantReadError`` or ``WantWriteError`` if there is insufficient data in either the input or output buffer and the operation would have caused data to be written or read.
+In either case, users should endeavour to resolve that situation and then re-call this method.
+When re-calling this method users *should* re-use the exact same ``buf`` object, as some backends require that the exact same buffer be used.

+            This operation may write "short": that is, fewer bytes may be written than were in the buffer.

             As at any time a re-negotiation is possible, a call to ``write()`` can also cause read operations.